 Long-range Forces: A gravitational interaction between a system object and an environmental object always results in a force on the system object directed towards the center of mass of the environmental object.
 To make sure that all appropriate forces are included on your diagram with the correct qualitative behavior, draw the forces on the system where the interaction occurs.
 Look at the system boundary on your sketch to determine the contact interaction points or surfaces.
-For pushing (e.g., F_N and F_k), place the head of an arrow representing the force at the approximate point or surface where the force acts on the system.
+For pushing (e.g., $F_N$ and $F_k$ ), place the head of an arrow representing the force at the approximate point or surface where the force acts on the system.
 For pulling forces (e.g., P and W), place the tail of an arrow representing the force at the approximate point where the force is acting.
 For long-range (action-at-a-distance) forces (e.g., W), place the tail of the arrow at the appropriate center of the system (e.g., the center of mass).

-Finally, use your knowledge of how forces affect the motion of objects ($\sum \mathbf{F} = m\mathbf{a}$) to determine the relative magnitudes of the forces on your system.
+Finally, use your knowledge of how forces affect the motion of objects ( $\sum \mathbf{F} = \mathbf{ma}$ ) to determine the relative magnitudes of the forces on your system.
 Look back at your sketch and given information of the problem situation (Focus the Problem) to check how your system is moving (or how you expect the system to move).
 You may have to draw a motion diagram to determine the direction of the acceleration.
 Then try to make the length of the force arrows representative of the relative magnitudes of the forces that would be necessary for the system to move as expected.
-For example, since the system of two boxes shown above is not accelerating in the vertical direction, the forces in the vertical direction ($\mathbf{F_N}$ and \mathbf{W}) should be balanced --equal in magnitude but opposite in direction (but remember these two forces are not a third law pair).
+For example, since the system of two boxes shown above is not accelerating in the vertical direction, the forces in the vertical direction ( $\mathbf{F}{\mathbf{N}}$ and $\mathbf{W}$ ) should be balanced -equal in magnitude but opposite in direction (but remember these two forces are not a third law pair).
 The boxes are, however, accelerating to the right, so the forces in the horizontal direction are not balanced.
-The arrow representing the pull of the rope (\mathbf{P}) is longer than the arrow representing the frictional push of the floor ($\mathbf{F_k}$) on the system.
+The arrow representing the pull of the rope ( $\mathbf{P}$ ) is longer than the arrow representing the frictional push of the floor ( $\mathbf{F}{\mathbf{k}}$ ) on the system.
+Drawing a Force Diagram The next step is to apply vector mathematics using a force diagram.
+Now only the forces are drawn as vectors originating at the origin of a coordinate system.
+First draw a set of coordinate axes.
+It is usually convenient to orient one axis in the direction of motion and the other axis perpendicular to the direction of motion.
+Draw the force vectors with the tails at the origin of the axes and the heads pointing in the appropriate directions.
+If more than one force acts in the same direction, draw the force vectors slightly offset from the origin so you can see them.
+The force diagram for the system of two boxes pulled by a rope is shown below.